Thermoforming Materials

 Acrylic

-Extremely resistant to impact, clear, good insulation, not as resistant to chemicals, higher cost
+Extremely resistant to impact, clear, good insulation, higher cost

 Strong, rigid, high resistance to chemicals, dimensional stability